18 Gault&Millau points

 Heiko Nieder, chef at The Restaurant at The Dolder Grand

 Franck Giovannini, chef of the prestigious Restaurant de l’Hôtel de Ville in Crissier, had the opportunity to create his own Nespresso coffee.
 A unique experience of creating a completely personalised coffee.
 To his own taste.
 The result?
 An intense, harmonious coffee with toasted honey notes... a flavour that can be enjoyed exclusively at a table in his restaurant.Discover this co-creation

-For three weeks, Nespresso and 25 top chefs have celebrated their shared passion for exceptional experiences near you.
-What if coffee had been an ingredient?
+For three weeks, Nespresso and 20 top chefs are celebrating their shared passion for exceptional experiences somewhere near you.
+What if coffee were treated as an ingredient?